Interview with author Amanda Mckoy Flanagan

 Q10.
 Are there any secrets from the book (that aren’t in the blurb), you can share with your readers?

-Buy Maggie and the Mountain of Light on Amazon
+Buy Hidden in the Shadows on Amazon

-Interview with author Jessica Kimball
+Interview with author Raphael Wilkins

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.